 - Write down the Backup steps on a sticky note;

 - Put it on your computer;

-- Do the backup (repeat every time you add, delete or edit / or just use Daily Automated Backup) and
+- Perform the cloud backup, repeat every time you add, delete or edit / or deploy Automated Daily Backup and